 Your Company is the preferred choice for talent in the industry due to its focused efforts on building a people focused, meritocratic, professional and progressive organisation.
 People development is at the core of the business strategy reflected in its extensive management trainee programs with top design and business schools across the country.
 The Company has also lead many initiatives on people development, individual career mapping, mentoring for young women leaders and employee engagement.

 Home to some of the finest talent in the industry, most of the leadership team in the Company is home grown and has contributed to many important milestones in its long journey of more than two decades.
 Your Company is governed by a board comprising of industry stalwarts with rich experience across diverse consumer facing industries and multiple geographies.

-Inadequate representation in some high growth segments
+Sub-optimal presence in some high growth segments

 Rising affluence and increasing global exposure have led to growth in premium international brands business in India.

-Threats and Risks
+Threats and risks

-Increased discounting in industry
+Increased markdown in industry